Direct Information Arraignment

 If you were told that the report has been taken and the matter will be forwarded to the State Attorney’s Office, then you should hire a criminal defense attorney to represent you during this part of the process.

-For example, in a simple battery case charged as a misdemeanor, if the alleged victim wants to prosecute, then a prosecutor with the State Attorney’s Office might issue a summons that puts you o notice that you are required to appear in court for a direct information arraignment.
+For example, in a simple battery case charged as a misdemeanor, if the alleged victim wants to prosecute, then a prosecutor with the State Attorney’s Office might issue a summons that puts you on notice that you are required to appear in court for a direct information arraignment.
 The notice will list the judge assigned to the case along with the time and date of the arraignment.

 Attorney for the Direct File Arraignment in Tampa, FL

 If you were served with a notice to appear for a direct file arraignment after a direct file information was filed at the courthouse in Tampa or Plant City in Hillsborough County, FL, then contact an experienced criminal defense attorney at Sammis Law Firm.
-Our main office is downtown.
-We represent clients throughout the Thirteenth Judicial Circuit in Hillsborough County, FL.

 Call 813-250-0500 for a free consultation.

-This article was last updated on Tuesday, April 6, 2021.
+This article was last updated on Thursday, July 15, 2021.